Counseling Accelerated Program

 You will choose one of two bachelor’s degrees to complete the counseling accelerated program.

-The 5-year, accelerated B.A./M.A in counseling requires students to have a minimum cumulative undergraduate GPA of 3.0 prior to enrolling in graduate-level COUN courses.
-Students with a lower GPA may be considered for conditional admission in accordance with Messiah University’s graduate admission policies.
+In semester 5, students on the accelerated pathway submit a graduate application, complete an interview, and have a minimum cumulative undergraduate GPA of 3.0 before enrolling in graduate-level counseling courses.
+The application will require submission of a professional or academic reference and identification of the specialization (Clinical Mental Health, Marriage, Couple and Family, or School Counseling) that a student desires.
+Students with a GPA lower than 3.0 may be considered for conditional admission in accordance with Messiah University’s graduate admission policies.

-Before beginning graduate-level COUN coursework, students must also successfully complete a three-credit internship (INTE 391) as part of the Psychology Pre-Counseling (B.A.) or Human Development and Family Science Pre-Counseling (B.A.) degree requirements.
+Before beginning graduate-level counseling coursework, students must also successfully complete a three-credit internship (INTE 391) as part of the Psychology Pre-Counseling (B.A.) or Human Development and Family Science Pre-Counseling (B.A.) degree requirements.

 First-year students who meet Messiah University’s undergraduate admission requirements are eligible to apply to the Accelerated Counseling program.
 Current Messiah students may also be considered if they can complete the undergraduate requirements within the accelerated timeline.
 You can review the undergraduate admissions process and criteria on our website.